 Located in the heart of Manhattan, “SocDoc” is a part of the most active documentary film community in the world.
 Students work directly with accomplished nonfiction storytellers — as faculty, mentors, and collaborators.
 Our hard-working faculty are constantly putting out new films and television series, giving our students first-hand access to the day-to-day workings of a filmmaker, and the benefit of their expertise and insights.
 The department also works to foster a direct line into the production community that will be their best network after graduation.

 SocDoc alumni have made an impressive impact.
-Alumni films have received nearly a million dollars in production funding from Sundance Institute, ITVS, Jerome Foundation, Center for Asian American Media, IDFA BERTHA Fund, Chicken and Egg Pictures, Princess Grace Award, and others.
-They have won a Student Academy Award and received multiple nominations.
-Alumni earned international industry support via film markets like Doc Buenos Aires, HotDocs Forum, and IFP Independent Film Week; have been broadcast or received theatrical release across the U.S., as well as in Russia, Germany, and Japan; and played festivals around the world including Berlin, IDFA, SXSW, Full Frame, Tribeca, and DOC NYC.
+Alumni films have received more than a million dollars in production funding from Sundance Institute, ITVS, Tribeca Film Institute, Frameline, Jerome Foundation, Center for Asian American Media, IDFA BERTHA Fund, Chicken and Egg Pictures, Princess Grace Award and others.
+They have won an Emmy, a Student Academy Award and received multiple nominations.
+Alumni earned international industry support via film markets like Doc Buenos Aires, HotDocs Forum, and IFP Independent Film Week; have been broadcast or received theatrical release across the U.S., as well as in Russia, Germany, and Japan; and played festivals around the world including Berlin, IDFA, SXSW, Full Frame, Hot Docs, Tribeca, and DOC NYC.